Florida Atlantic University: Boca Raton

 FAU's main campus in Boca Raton was established on the remnants of a World War II American Army airbase in 1964.
 Spanning 850 acres (3.5 km2), the site is located between the cities of Palm Beach and Fort Lauderdale.
 The campus was designated a burrowing owl sanctuary in 1971 by the Audubon Society.
 The owls find the campus appealing because there are few predators, due to the university's proximity to the Boca Raton Airport, and because the campus was originally cleared of vegetation when operating as an airbase during World War II.
 "The feisty bird, traditionally associated with wisdom and determination, serves as the university's mascot."

 The Boca Raton campus is home to a wide variety of university programs and facilities.
 These facilities are labs and classrooms, housing for students, a 6,000-gallon shark tank for aquatic research, a movie theater, athletic and recreational facilities, and the student-run record label Hoot/Wisdom Recordings.
 In addition to academic and cultural programs, the campus also houses Florida Atlantic's Division I athletics program.
 The main campus serves approximately 19,077 students, or 70% of the university's student body, offering a number of academic programs, activities, and services.

 The Boca Raton campus also houses a number of other institutions, including the A. D. Henderson University School, FAU High School, one of Florida Atlantic University's Research Parks, and the Lifelong Learning Society.

 Jupiter–John D. MacArthur Campus

 In addition to the Boca Raton campus in southern Palm Beach County, FAU operates a campus in northern Palm Beach County, in Jupiter.
 The John D. MacArthur Campus, named after businessman and philanthropist John D. MacArthur, was established in 1999 to serve residents of central and northern Palm Beach and southern Martin counties.
-The MacArthur Campus occupies 45 acres (0.18 km2), upon which are eight classroom and office buildings, a library, a 500-seat auditorium, two residence halls, a dining hall, museum building, and utility plant.
+The MacArthur Campus occupies 45 acres (0.18 km2), upon which are eight classroom and office buildings, a library, a 500-seat auditorium, three residence halls, a dining hall, museum building, and utility plant.
 The MacArthur Campus also houses the Harriet L. Wilkes Honors College, Scripps Florida, FAU Brain Institute, and the Max Planck Florida Institute for Neuroscience.
 The campus serves approximately 1,262 students, or 4% of the university's student body.